nseidm1/TaskExecutor/README.md

 The included abstract TaskActivity class makes for easy use.
 Simply extend the class and utilize the protected mTaskExecutor reference to execute Tasks.

-TaskActivity has four abstract methods, allowTaskFiness(), specifyServiceMode(), specifyAutoexecMode(), and autoExecuteRestoredTasks().
+TaskActivity has three abstract methods, specifyServiceMode(), specifyAutoexecMode(), and autoExecuteRestoredTasks().

 The the Service has two MODEs, SERVICE_MODE_CALLBACK_INCONSIDERATE and SERVICE_MODE_CALLBACK_DEPENDENT which